PSYCHOTHERAPY.NET MEMBERSHIPS

 by Saira Bains

-A therapist explores her experiences of racism by investigating her family's history of racist trauma.
+A therapist explores her experiences of racism by investigating her family's history of racist trauma, and shares how autoethnography can help therapists disentangle their own experiences with racism so they can more openly engage painful areas of the client's story.

 Earn 2.0 CE Credits